Kachi-Awaji/GIT-intro/Lesson-2.md

 ` $ `

+This is called a prompt.
+It's where you enter/type the commands into the shell.

+Enough long story, let's learn a few shell commands.

+## Basic Shell Commands

 To understand the command line and start using it work with GIT, you should be comfortable with the following concepts...
  - A Terminal
  This is a program in which you run other programs by typing text on the screen.
 The command prompt is a popular one on Windows.
 For this tutorial, we will be using another called Git-bash.
 You don't have to install git-bash - it was installed on your system when you installed GIT.